AlirioLau/metalkit.github.io/_posts/2017-12-31-metal-2-on-the-a11-gpu.markdown

 - [Raster Order Groups](https://developer.apple.com/documentation/metal/about_gpu_family_4/about_raster_order_groups) - provide ordered memory access from fragment shaders and facilitate features such as order-independent transparency, dual-layer G-buffers, and voxelization.

 - [Imageblock Sample Coverage Control](https://developer.apple.com/documentation/metal/about_gpu_family_4/about_enhanced_msaa_and_imageblock_sample_coverage_control) - Metal 2 on A11 tracks the number of unique samples for each pixel, updating this information as new primitives are rendered.
-The pixel blends one one time less than on A10 or earlier GPUs, when the covered samples share the same color.
+The pixel blends one iteration less than it did on A10 or earlier GPUs, when the covered samples share the same color.

 - [Threadgroup Sharing](https://developer.apple.com/documentation/metal/about_gpu_family_4/about_threadgroup_sharing) -  allows threadgroups and the threads within a threadgroup to communicate with each other using atomic operations or a memory fence rather than expensive barriers.